 Ways To Improve Your Indoor Air Quality

-4 Easy Things You Can Do To Create Healthier Air At Home
+4 Easy Things You Can Do To Create Healthier Air Inside Your Home

 When most people think of poor indoor air quality, common pollutants such as asbestos, nitrogen dioxide, carbon monoxide and radon come to mind.
 Although these are the most severe issues, there are other lesser known pollutants that can affect the quality of the air you breathe, too.

 Something as simple as cooking or lighting a candle can impact the quality of your indoor air.
 That is not to say that you can’t cook or light a candle, but learning how to keep your indoor air quality high can help you keep your indoor air healthy.
 That is why we have compiled four ways for you to improve your indoor air quality.

 How To Improve Your Indoor Air Quality

 When it comes to maintaining good indoor air quality, keeping your home well ventilated is one of the quickest and easiest ways to do so.
 Utilizing stove vents and bathroom vents are two of the simplest ways to reduce pollutants as well as reduce the amount of excess moisture in the air.
 Simple acts like cooking can create unwanted pollutants in the air that interfere with the quality of the air you breathe in your home.
 The next best option is to open your windows for a little while every day.

 Opening your windows allows you to remove any contaminants or allergens within the air.
 Additionally, you are able to introduce cleaner and fresher air into your home by letting in outdoor air.
 A common misconception is that outdoor air might be more polluted than indoor air.
 While that is partly true for highly congested cities, the outdoor air around your home will typically be cleaner.

 2. Keep Your Surfaces Clean